Subscribe to updates

 High Needs Block (HNB): Update on 2025/26

-The Schools Forum was scheduled to receive an update on the High Needs Block (HNB) spend for 2025/26, reflecting Quarter 2 budget monitoring.
-The report pack stated that while the overall projection had improved slightly, there remained several unknowns requiring close monitoring.
-The report also updated on mitigation activity to control and reduce spending where possible, while meeting the needs of children and young people with Special Educational Needs and Disabilities (SEND).
+The report set out an updated projection for High Needs Block (HNB) spend for 2025/26 reflecting Quarter 2 (Q2) budget monitoring.
+The report noted that the overall projection had improved slightly, but the change was not significant and there remain several unknowns which require close monitoring.
+The report also updated the mitigation activity which seeks to control and reduce spend where possible and maintain a robust overview in a way that is sustainable whilst meeting the needs of children and young people with Special Educational Needs and Disabilities (SEND).

 2025 School Place Planning Report Update